We regularly update the following post with the latest information pertaining to Digital Marketing Budgets.

 |Overhead costs associated with marketing||69%|

-A 2021 study by Gartner reported that marketing leaders planned to spend 26.6% of their marketing budget on marketing technology in 2021, making it the single largest area of investment for marketers, followed by paid media, labor, and agencies.
-Email marketing platforms, web content management and digital marketing analytics platforms were the highest martech priorities.
+The 2022 CMO Survey reports 59% of companies list marketing technology as one of their top digital marketing investments.
+A 2022 study by Gartner reported that marketing leaders planned to spend 25.4% of their marketing budget on marketing technology in 2022 (down slightly from 26.6% in 2021).
+Paid media is the largest resource allocation for CMOs at 25.7% followed by labor, and then agencies and services.
+Email marketing platforms, web content management, and digital marketing analytics platforms were the highest martech priorities.

 How to Allocate Your Marketing Budget